robseb/Django2FPGAdemo/README.md

         </body>
     </html>
     ````
-* To show a File Upload box for the selecting of a FPGA configuration file are these steps requiered
+* To show a File Upload box for the selecting of a FPGA configuration file these steps are requiered
  * Create inside the App the new file "*form.py*" (*DjangoFPGA/BoardInteraction/forms.py*)
- * Add following code to this file
+ * Add the following code to this file
    ````python
    '''
    Django FPGA Interaction demo application - "form.py"